How to Finish a Book

-Do you have a pile of books that you keep meaning to read, that this year you will read them, or that you are determined to read.
-That pile continues to grow as friends recommend a new bestseller or Amazon sends you a price you can’t refuse!
+Do you have a pile of books that you want to read and the pile just keeps on growing?
+Friends recommend a new bestseller or Amazon sends you a price you can't refuse!
 Not only do I have a physical pile of books, but my digital library is growing as well.

 First, I decide when I want to finish the book.
 A month, six weeks, or a year?
 Take the number of pages in the book and divide by the number of days you have to finish that book.
 Easy!
 Ten to twenty pages per day is actually doable.
 More than that is a little difficult for me, but you may want to schedule more time to read.
 (If the number is too high, for example, 100 pages per day, you may need to give yourself more time.)